appgate/terraform-provider-appgatesdp/README.md

 | 6.4                 | v21         |
 | 6.3                 | v20         |

-> Earlier versions may still be available, but they are not guaranteed to receive further updates or support.
+> Earlier versions may still be compatible, but this is not guaranteed.

 ---